Network Regression with Graph Laplacians: Data Applications

 Since the weekend indicator is a binary predictor, we applied global network regression, using both the Frobenius metric $d_F$ and the square root metric $d_{F, 1/2}$.
 The estimated mean squared prediction error (MSPE) was calculated for each metric using ten-fold cross validation, averaged over $100$ runs.
-A common metric, or which we chose the Frobenius metric $d_F$, was used to calculate the MSPEs to make them comparable across metrics.
+A common baseline metric, for which we chose the Frobenius metric $d_F$, was used to calculate the MSPEs to make them comparable across metrics.
 The MSPE for $d_{F, 1/2}$ was found to be $96.4\%$ of that for $d_{F}$, validating the utility of the square root metric in real-world applications.
 Additionally, the \f coefficient of determination $R_{\oplus}^2=1-E\{d^2[L, m_{G}(x)]\}/V_{\oplus}$, an extension of the coefficient of determination $R^2$ for linear regression, can be similarly used to quantify the proportion of response variation ``explained'' by the covariates.
-The corresponding sample version is $\hat{R}_{\oplus}^2=1-\sum d^2[L_k, \hat{m}_{G}(X_k)]/\sum d^2(L_k, \hat{\omega}_{\oplus})$, where $\hat{\omega}_{\oplus}=\argmin_{\omega\in\mathcal{L}_m}\sum d^2(L_k, \omega)$, and was found to be $\hat{R}_{\oplus}^2=0.433$ for $d_F$ and $\hat{R}_{\oplus}^2=0.453$ for $d_{F, 1/2}$, which further lends support for the use of $d_{F, 1/2}$ in this specific application.
+The corresponding sample version is $\hat{R}_{\oplus}^2=1-\sum d^2[L_k, \hat{m}_{G}(X_k)]/\sum d^2(L_k, \hat{\omega}_{\oplus})$, where $\hat{\omega}_{\oplus}=\argmin_{\omega\in\mathcal{L}_m}\sum d^2(L_k, \omega)$.
+We found that $\hat{R}_{\oplus}^2=0.433$ for $d_F$ and $\hat{R}_{\oplus}^2=0.453$ for $d_{F, 1/2}$, which further lends support for the use of $d_{F, 1/2}$ in this specific application.
 Also, we observe that the generalized tensor-response regression of \citet{zhang2018generalized} can be applied to these data using a log link, as the edge weights are counts.
 We compared this approach with the proposed global network regression for the square root metric $d_{F, 1/2}$.
-The MSPE averaged over $100$ runs for our proposed method was $51.0\%$ of that for tensor-response regression, clearly favoring the former.
+The MSPE of the proposed network regression averaged over $100$ runs was substantially smaller by a factor 0.51 of that for tensor-response regression, clearly favoring the proposed method.

 True and fitted networks using the square root metric $d_{F, 1/2}$ for four selected days are shown in Figure~\ref{fig:taxifitted}.
 From top left to bottom right, the four days were chosen to be spaced evenly in the considered time period April 12 to September 30.
 For each day, on the left is the observed and on the right the fitted network as obtained from network regression.
 The size of the nodes indicates the volume of traffic in this region and the thickness of the edges represents their weights.
 The fitted network regression model is seen to capture both structure and weight information of the networks given relevant covariates, and demonstrates trends that are in line with observations.